abirismyname/angs-cranes-1000-wis/PRD.md

 - **Goal exceeded** - Celebrate when pledges or received count passes 1000 with confetti animation or special message
 - **Invalid pledge numbers** - Validate that crane counts are positive numbers, provide helpful error messages
 - **Duplicate names** - Allow duplicate names but show them as separate entries (friends might have same first name)
-- **Non-owner accessing admin** - Admin controls simply don't render for non-owners, no error needed
+- **Unauthorized API access** - Admin API endpoints validate user.isOwner status server-side before allowing updates

 ## Design Direction
 The design should feel gentle, hopeful, and inspired by Japanese aesthetics—soft pastels reminiscent of origami paper, clean minimalist layouts with generous white space, and playful crane illustrations or subtle paper fold textures.
 The interface should feel light and uplifting rather than medical or clinical, celebrating the tradition and community effort.
 A minimal but warm interface serves the emotional core of the mission.